 - Say no to gravy (which adds an extra 100 calories!)

-- Get plenty of vegetables to pair with it (not potatoes as there may be too much carbs if you’re eating all the rice as well)
+- Get plenty of vegetables to pair with it (not potatoes or yam: there will be too much carbs if you’re eating the rice as well)

-The most versatile choice among diabetes friendly local foods, you can mix and match as you like.
-Ensure you choose non-deep fried lean protein options like tofu or soy sauce chicken and stir-fried non-starchy vegetables (not curry vegetables which are cooked with coconut milk and increase our cholesterol).
+The most versatile choice among diabetes-friendly local foods, you can mix and match as you like.
+Ensure you choose non-deep fried lean protein options like tofu or soy sauce chicken and stir-fried non-starchy vegetables (ideally limit curry vegetables, which are cooked with coconut milk containing saturated fat which increases our cholesterol).
 As a general rule, go for 2 veg + 1 protein.

-Ideas for healthier sides include assam fish, boiled or scrambled egg, ayam masak merah, stir-fried tempeh, and vegetables (not cooked in lemak).
+Ideas for healthier sides include assam fish, boiled or scrambled egg, ayam masak merah, stir-fried tempeh, and vegetables.

-Although it’s tempting to choose fried mock meats, swap this with non-fried protein, for example steamed egg or tofu, scrambled egg, and braised fuchook or egg tofu.
+Although it’s tempting to choose fried mock meats, swap this with non-fried protein, for example steamed egg or tofu, scrambled egg, and braised tofu skin or egg tofu.
 This will cut down on calories and keep your weight in check.

 Believe it or not, chicken rice can be made healthy!
-Just have it as a set with vegetables (sans oyster sauce and fried shallots), ask for more cucumber slices, change from flavoured to plain rice, and take the skin off the chicken.
+Just have it as a set with vegetables (sans oyster sauce and fried shallots), ask for more cucumber slices, change from flavoured to brown (or plain) rice, and take the skin off the chicken.
 Tada!
 A low-fat, balanced meal.
 But now I hear you complain that it’s not chicken rice without flavoured rice!

-The trick then, is to have it just occasionally, and if you’re sharing with a friend, consider having one bowl flavoured, one bowl unflavoured rice so that you can have half of each (and halve the fats and salt).
+The trick is to have it just occasionally, flavour with a bit of the chicken soup, and if you’re sharing with a friend, consider having one bowl flavoured, one bowl unflavoured rice so that you can have half of each (and halve the fats and salt).

-Resist temptation to lap up the salty soup and enjoy the ingredients with plain rice.
-Steer clear of yam or pumpkin rice: these have extra fat and sodium added!
+Resist temptation to lap up the salty soup and enjoy the ingredients with plain brown rice.
+Steer clear of yam or pumpkin rice: these have extra saturated fat and sodium added!